Trauma Team: Audio

 The music was primarily composed by Atsushi Kitajoh, a veteran of New Blood, and newcomer Ryota Kozuka.
 Further tracks were contributed by Shoji Meguro, an established Atlus composer who worked on Trauma Center: Under the Knife.
 Some of the music was remixed from earlier Trauma Center themes created by Kenichi Kikkawa.
 Due to the variety of the game's cast and the wish to avoid repetition of themes, Kitajoh divided the work between himself and Kozuka.
 This variety was expressed through different lead instruments, such as a guitar for surgery segments, jazz elements for the diagnosis chapters, and Japanese instruments for the endoscope sections.
 Including one-off cues and short jingles, the music came to over 100 tracks.

 Cutscene tracks were difficult as they needed to sync with specific events.
 To create tracks, the composers drew inspiration from Doi's early character drafts and watched prototype cutscenes.
 To mirror the changing gameplay flow, the team was asked by Kanada to create different versions of one track that changed in intensity similar to classic games he played in his youth.
 The team's main challenge was syncing them in-game so each version would lead into one another depending on the situation.
 The group also handled general sound design, with one particular instance being overcoming technical problems with the stethoscope function during diagnosis chapters, which were hampered by the Wii Remote's limited sound output.

 The vocal theme "Gonna Be Here" was composed by Kitajoh, with lyrics by Kobayashi and Atlus sound staff member Benjamin Franklin.
 Franklin, a frequent collaborator with the Atlus team on their earlier soundtracks, also sang the theme.
 Kitajoh decided upon a vocal ending theme with English lyrics, which fitted in with the project goal of doing something different.
 When Kitajoh saw the game in progress, he did not think a female singer would fit, instead wanting a male hard rock sound.
 The lyrics were written based on the game's themes.
 A two-disc soundtrack album was published by 5pb.
 Records on September 23, 2010.
+The soundtrack was released digitally on streaming platforms in December 2025, the series 20th anniversary, alongside the other series titles.